amirkohanpur/pn-stitcher/README.md

 ```
 gfortran pn_stitcher.f90 > pn_stitcher
 ```
-In order to run the executable, after having appropriate input file and pore-networks files, type this line in Windows Command:
+This should generate the executable file ('pn_stitcher.exe').
+In order to run the executable file, after having appropriate input file and pore-networks files, type this line in Windows Command:
 ```
 pn_stitcher.exe input.txt
 ```